Social media marketing is here to stay. If you’re not already on the bandwagon, I have one question for you: what are you waiting for?

 Don’t put out 5 widgets, if your data suggests only two out of five platforms are effective.
 Display social media accounts with the most followers and best content.

-Here is a great example of how the BlackMilk clothing brand added their Instagram account to the landing page.
+Here is a great example of how the BlackMilk clothing brand added its Instagram account to the landing page.
 Notice how they used their branded hashtag to ease navigation.

 Offer some social proof